kcnotes/mswiki-skills/README.md

 npm -v
 ```

 Run `npm i` to install packages.

 1. Using HaRepacker, get Skill.wz and export selection 'Skill.wz' as XML > Classic into this folder.
 2. Using HaRepacker, open String.wz and export selection 'Skill.img' (not String.wz) as XML > Classic.

+You can also use WzComparerR2:

+1. Run https://github.com/PirateIzzy/WzComparerR2/blob/master/WzComparerR2.LuaConsole/Examples/DumpXml.lua, changing `topNode` and `outputDir` as required.
+2. Copy `String.img.xml` into `mswiki-skills`
+3. Copy the `Skill` folder into `mswiki-skills` and rename to `Skill.wz`

 Your file structure should be:
 ```